kinimv/lca_anderson_lab/README.md

 4. nodes.dmp: file containing the nodes in the taxonomy database from the NCBI website (download needed)
 5. README.md: this readme file
 6. Sample with H1N1 and MERS.pdf: a PDF example of the program running and its output

-Please note: Note that since there can be different synonyms for the tax_id, it defaults to the first result in its search.
-This can cause the name on the tree to appear differently (ie a synonym).